funkaoshi/s.vs.tpk/about/index.md

 title: About
 ---

+This site is very much a work in progress.
+Rather than sit on my hands till I have a design i'm happy with, I figured i'd "do it live", as they say.

+---

 This is a blog about [D&D][dnd], if you couldn't guess.
 I didn't want to drown [my other blog][funkaoshi] in posts about THAC0 and Megadungeons, and so we have this blog.

 I started playing D&D when I was 12 or 13.
 A family friend ran a campaign for myself, my brother, and my cousin using his copy of the [Rules Cyclopedia][6].
 We played a Cleric, a Fighter, and a Rogue, respectively.
 I can't recall how long our campaign ran for.
 I can't really recall much of anything we did.
 I do remember fighting a dragon.
 It was great.